cloudevents/spec/amqp-protocol-binding.md

 ##### 3.1.3.1 AMQP Application Property Names

-Cloud Event attributes are prefixed with "cloudEvents:" for use in the [application-properties][app-properties] section.
+CloudEvent attributes are prefixed with "cloudEvents:" for use in the [application-properties][app-properties] section.

 Examples: